-- Track Expenses and reference previous year when budgeting for the next. - Do not set flat rate dues amount in your chapter's bylaws and constitution. - Do not set a flat rate dues amount before creating a chapter budget. - Set a minimum of \$425 per semester (Note: Individual members will incur fees of at least \$390 to the International Headquarters in the Fall semester.) - Schedule due dates of your bills to take advantage of TKE Risk Management Fee Early Bird Rebate.
-(See Year At A Glance Calendar) - To build an appropriate budget, decide prior to May 15th on how your chapter/colony would like to be billed for the following year.
+- Do not set flat rate dues amount in your chapter's bylaws and constitution. - Do not set a flat rate dues amount before creating a chapter budget. - Set a minimum of \$400 per semester (Note: In 2016, individual members will incur fees of at least \$375 to the International Headquarters in the Fall semester.) - Schedule due dates of your bills to take advantage of TKE Risk Management Fee Early Bird Rebate. - To build an appropriate budget, decide prior to May 15th on how your chapter/colony would like to be billed for the following year.
 You have the option to pay single or split for Annual Membership Fees, Risk Management Fees and Chapter Assessment Fee as referred to on page 3.